 HOW CAN WE HELP YOU?
 Call 1-800-TRY-CHOP

-Department of Child and Adolescent Psychiatry and Behavioral Sciences
+Research in the Department of Child and Adolescent Psychiatry and Behavioral Services

 DCAPBS' research activities include basic science and imaging research on normal and abnormal brain development; longitudinal studies which examine genetic, environmental, and neuropathological antecedents to psychopathology; and intervention research which aims to develop and study new approaches for optimizing the care and well-being of youth with a variety of medical and mental health conditions.